noviceyash/Flutter_app/README.md

 This app is based on the concept of buying and delivering Bouquets and Greeting cards.

+Download The Application from the Releases Section if you want to test.

 App view in light mode :